Hooks¶

 client.on("completion:response", log_completion_response)

-client.on("completion:error", log_completion_error)
+client.on("completion:error", handle_completion_error)

 client.on("parse:error", log_parse_error)

-# Define a model with a validator
+# Define a model for extraction

 class User(pydantic.BaseModel):